 MONA THE MEDINILLA

-Also known as the rose grape, pink lantern and chandelier tree.
+Also known as the rose grape, showy medinilla, pink lantern and chandelier tree.
 The Medinilla Magnifica lambada is native to the Philippines.

 Mona likes a bright room.
 She will not tolerate direct sunlight as this will burn her lovely pink flowers.
 Place her near a window with blinds or shutters that offer some bright, filtered light.
-Lighting-wise Mona pairs perfectly with Bonnie and Eraser.
+Lighting-wise Mona pairs perfectly with Bonnie (Chlorophytum comosum or spider plant) and Eraser (Ficus Elastica)

 Mona prefers her soil to be on the moist side.
 Check the first two inches of soil and only water when they are dry.
 The more sun Mona receives the more often she will need a drink.
 She is not a drought tolerant plant and will need regular watering especially in the summer months.